zifangu/Machi-Koro-Digitization/README.md

 The random AI player always chooses uniformly randomly among its choices.
 For the decision to roll one or two dice, or to reroll the dice, it has a 50% chance of choosing either.
 For the decision of choosing an opponent (as a target, for the *TV Station* or *Business Complex*), it has a uniform/equal chance of choosing any available opponent.
 For the decision to choose a building (for the *Business Complex*), it has a uniform/equal chance of choosing any of the available building options.

 #### Strategic AI
-The strategic AI player should make prioritized decisions about what establishments to buy and landmarks to construct, as well as which players/establishments to target.
-It should also have a defined strategy for when to roll 2 dice or to reroll (if those options are available).
-The designer must clearly communicate in documentation what the strategy in each circumstance is.
+The strategic AI player makes prioritized decisions about what establishments to buy and landmarks to construct, as well as which players/establishments to target.
+The strategy in each circumstance is communicated in the [User Guide](https://github.com/zifangu/Machi-Koro-Digitization/blob/master/UserGuide.md)

 ### Interfaces
-#### Console
-The console interface should provide the following notifications:
-* the start of the game, including which player will go first
-* the beginning of a player's turn, including the player's number and the current game state
-* the roll generated by a player, including the die/dice rolled as well as the total
-* the activation of an establishment, including the owning player and the establishment name
-* the purchase of an establishment or the construction of a landmark, including the player and the property name
-* the end of a player's turn, including the player's number
-* the end of the game, including which player won

 ##### Start of Game
 The game should start with the notification "The game has started.
 Player *N* will go